-1. Unfasten the band 1 that bundles the pedal cable to the back of crosspiece 1 and pull the pedal cord out from the crosspiece.
+1 Unfasten the band 1 that bundles the pedal cable to the back of crosspiece and pull the pedal cord out from the crosspiece.

 - 2. Attach side panels (A) and (B) to crosspiece (D).
 Secure the side panels using four screws (E). - When installing parts 2, slide the brackets 3 into the slots in either end of crosspiece 1.
-If the brackets 3 are not inserted into the ends of the crosspiece 1 as far as they will go, the screws 2 will not be able to enter into the screw holes of the brackets 3, which can strip the threads of the screws. - Cover the screw heads with the caps 1.
+If the brackets 3 are not inserted into the ends of the crosspiece 2 as far as they will go, the screws 6 will not be able to enter into the screw holes of the brackets 3, which can strip the threads of the screws. - Cover the screw heads with the caps 1.

-- 3. Slide back panel © into the grooves 4 of the side panels. - When installing back panel ©, make sure that the widely spaced screw holes along the bottom of the panel are on the left (when viewed from the front of the stand), and the narrowly spaced holes are on the right.
+- 3. Slide back panel 1 into the grooves 4 of the side panels. - When installing back panel (©), make sure that the high screw holes of the back panel are to the right, and the low screw holes are to the left.